P. D. Ouspensky

 The rift between Gurdjieff and Ouspensky commenced in 1917 at Essentuki; they both became part of the refugee exodus from Bolshevik Russia.
 Ouspensky was committed to Gurdjieff’s oral teaching, while resisting subsequent factors like the “sacred dance” movements that were now favoured by his mentor.
 Gurdjieff’s unpredictable personality appears to have been a major problem for the Russian thinker.

 Ouspensky left a record of his encounters with Gurdjieff, via the book In Search of the Miraculous: Fragments of an Unknown Teaching (1950).
 This coverage was not published until after the death of both men.
 Ouspensky details the teaching at some length; his editorial hand has been emphasised by commentators.
 The origins of this teaching have been much discussed, with several different explanations.
 Some analysts say that Gurdjieff applied his own accents and flourishes to some older teachings, including Sufism and Greek Christianity.
 Gurdjieff was not a Theosophist, nor a professed member of any religion.
 The “pseudo-scientific” casting (admixed with astrological and other beliefs) clearly appealed to Ouspensky, who was in revolt from orthodox religion, desiring a rational form of explanation for a mystical approach.

 The strong divergence between Ouspensky and Gurdjieff is a subject of disagreement.
 Partisans of Ouspensky have depicted Gurdjieff as aberrant, while partisans of Gurdjieff say that the Russian pupil made a serious error in asserting his own role as a teacher of “the Work.”
 Critics of Gurdjieff have lodged the accusation that his ideas were distortions of concepts found in other traditions.
 He is also said to have plagiarised some concepts found in Ouspensky’s early writings.

-In 1920, Ouspensky fled to Constantinople some months ahead of Gurdjieff.
+In 1920, the refugee Ouspensky fled to Constantinople some months ahead of Gurdjieff.
 A reconcilement followed, although the divergence remained.
 Gurdjieff moved on to Germany, meeting obstructions, while Ouspensky became a successful lecturer in London, creating a “system” from the concepts acquired via Gurdjieff.
 However, Gurdjieff gained the ascendant when he secured the allegiance of prominent students of Ouspensky, notably Alfred R. Orage, editor of the influential New Age journal.